You checked the oil in your 4-stroke outboard and are about to tear into it because the oil is milky, right?

 A cold engine is inefficient, as it makes combustion harder since the gasoline is less volatile and the air is more condensed.
 You’re essentially running lean at first.

-The trapped water is supposed to heat up by cooling the engine as it warms up.
-When the temperature gets to a predetermined temp on the thermostat, the thermostat will open and allow hot water to flow out through your exhaust and allow new water in to help cool the engine and keep it at the ideal temperature for combustion.
+When the engine’s temperature finally gets to a predetermined temp on the thermostat, the thermostat will open and allow new water in to help cool the engine’s head and cylinder to keep it at the ideal temperature for combustion.

 When your thermostat is stuck open or missing, the engine will always have a very difficult time coming up to an ideal temperature for combustion.
 The cylinders will be trying to get hot but will constantly be cooled by new, cold water.